Andremgps/meli-distributed-system-challenge/README.md

 * Implement monitoring and logging (e.g., ELK stack, Prometheus, Grafana).
 * Clustered deployment for scalability and resilience.
 * CI/CD pipeline setup for automated testing and deployment.
+* Use of uuid for entity IDs instead of Long for better uniqueness across distributed systems.